tuandung222/Open-vocabulary-Action-Recognition-with-CLIP/README.md

 - Runs the complete training pipeline
 - Pushes the trained model to HuggingFace Hub
 - Saves all results and metrics

+For a comprehensive guide covering all training scenarios, distributed training options, and troubleshooting tips, see [Training Guide](docs/training_guide.md).

 ## 6. Evaluation